 Begin the online application process to submit a grant application.
 For technical assistance with the online grant system, please contact Diane Crisp, Senior Grants Manager, by email or at 828-367-9904.
 The online system notifies applicants by email upon receipt of their application.

 3. Review Process

-Applications are screened for completeness, clarity, and compliance with eligibility requirements.
-Grant proposals are evaluated by the Endowment’s Advisory Board, with consideration of the Endowment's priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
+Staff screens applications for completeness, clarity, and compliance with eligibility requirements.
+The Endowment’s advisory committee evaluates grant applications, taking into consideration the Endowment's priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
 Funding decisions will be completed, grant awards announced, and funds distributed by the end of April.
 Use of grant funds may begin on or after May 1.

-The Endowment's Advisory Board may modify these guidelines, or make exceptions to them, in consultation with the staff of The Community Foundation of Western North Carolina.
+The Endowment's advisory committee may modify these guidelines, or make exceptions to them, in consultation with the staff of The Community Foundation of Western North Carolina.